-If reallocating any student lawyer responsibilities breaks the balance of attorney role distribution, the team is subject to penalties for misallocation of duties pursuant to rules: Rule 5.4 Completion of Scoresheets and Rule 6.3 Scoring Penalties.
-Should there not be enough students to fill in for the missing competing student(s), the Regional and/or State Coordinator should be alerted prior to the start of the round that the team is forfeiting.
+If reallocating any student lawyer responsibilities breaks the balance of attorney role distribution, the team is subject to penalties for Unequal Distribution of Tasks Among the Team pursuant to Rule 11.3 Scoring Penalties.
+Should there not be enough students to fill in for the missing competing student(s), the Regional or State Coordinator should be alerted prior to the start of the round that the team is forfeiting.

 All witnesses listed in the case materials must be called.
 Witnesses undergo direct and cross-examination.
 Failure to call all witnesses results in the team automatically forfeiting.
-The remaining team is treated as a bye round team.
-See Rule 5.9 Bye Round.
-Witnesses undergo direct and cross-examinations.
-Failure to do so results in team forfeiture.
-The non-forfeiting team is treated like a bye round team.
+The remaining team is treated as a bye round team per Rule 10.3 Bye Round.

-If a team has only six members, a witness may be designated as the timekeeper to avoid penalty.
-If a team does not provide a timekeeper, the team is subject to penalties for misallocation of duties pursuant to Rule 4.5-A Timekeeping and Rule 6.3 Scoring Penalties, with a mandatory eight point penalty per scoring judge.
+If a team has only five members (emergency only), a witness may be designated as the timekeeper to avoid penalty.
+If a team does not provide a timekeeper, the team is subject to penalties for Unequal Distribution of Tasks Among the Team pursuant to Rule 6.1 Timekeeping and Rule 11.3 Scoring Penalties, with a mandatory eight-point penalty per scoring judge.